etgarP/ex2/README.md

 The client-side web application has been transformed from a local JavaScript site to a site that communicates with the server by making GET, POST, and DELETE requests.

+Also, We have established a connection between the clients and the server using Socket.IO.

-Also, the following functionalities have been implemented:
+This enables the following functionality:

 - Real-time messaging: Whenever a user sends a message to another user, the recipient sees the message appear on their chat page in real-time.